Sea-level rise associated with climate change is already displacing some small indigenous communities, and many others are at risk around the world.

 US health care systems should extend their commitment to “do no harm” by ensuring that their own operations are powered by renewable energy, according to a new brief on climate change and health in the United States.

 DEOHS researcher Dr. Nicole Errett discusses how communities can build back better after a disaster at a free public lecture on Thursday, Nov.
 15, at 12:30 pm in room T-435 of the Magnuson Health Sciences Building at the UW.

+The Pacific Northwest’s “new normal” is starting to feel like old normal in Washington’s Methow Valley.
 This is the fifth summer in a row that wildfire season has hit the Methow Valley especially hard, causing hazardous smoke conditions that persist for weeks and leaving residents feeling trapped and isolated.

+Dr. Russ Castner is helping to improve human health—one graduate student at a time.
 The retired Shoreline dentist never got the chance to use the environmental health degree he earned as one of the first graduates of the UW School of Public Health.